Chart Color Schemes

 Marsden Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Marsden Park's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 84.9% houses and 15.1% other dwellings.
-Home ownership in Marsden Park stood at 10.6%, with mortgaged dwellings at 68.0% and rented ones at 21.4%.
-The median monthly mortgage repayment was $2,900, higher than Sydney metro's average of $2,700.
-Weekly rent in Marsden Park averaged $570, slightly above Sydney metro's $540.
-Nationally, Marsden Park's mortgage repayments were significantly higher at $2,900 compared to the Australian average of $1,863, and rents were substantially higher at $570 versus the national figure of $375.
+The dwelling structure in Marsden Park, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 84.9% houses and 15.1% other dwellings.
+Home ownership in Marsden Park was at 10.6%, with the rest either mortgaged (68.0%) or rented (21.4%).
+The median monthly mortgage repayment was $2,900, higher than Sydney metro's $2,700.
+The median weekly rent was $570, compared to Sydney metro's $540.
+Nationally, Marsden Park's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing